-Along the Beaverton valley you can find neighborhoods starting around $320k, dating from the 1970s to early 2000s.
+Along the Beaverton valley, you can find neighborhoods starting around $370k, dating from the 1970s to the early 2000s.
 There is very little new construction in Beaverton.
-In fact, the newer the house, the smaller the lot size, which is true of all the Portland Metro areas due to the Urban Growth Boundary (UGB).
-Beaverton was recently named ‘One of the best places to live’ by Money Magazine.
-Beaverton was also voted the best city in Oregon by 24/7 Wall Street.
+In fact, the newer the house, the smaller the lot size, which is true of all the Portland Metro areas due to the Urban Growth Boundary (UGB) see link below.
+In 2016 Beaverton was named ‘One of the best places to live’ by Money Magazine.
+Beaverton (2018) was voted the best City in Oregon by the Wall Street Journal.

-The Beaverton School District is highly rated and is the second largest in the state.
+The Beaverton School District is highly rated and is the second-largest in the state.
 Our school boundaries do not match up with our City boundaries so a good portion of NW Portland is served by the Beaverton school district.
 Like Portland, the Beaverton High Schools specialize in individual subjects or talent/interest areas.
+An independent school Report by Niche is a good resource.

 One of my favorite things to do on a summer Saturday is to visit the Beaverton Farmers Market.
 It is the largest farmers market in the country.
 Located in the revitalized old downtown area which boasts an impressive library and lots of public spaces, it is a major tourist attraction.